 Competitive Landscape:

-• In December 2024, The University of Phoenix has unveiled a new soft skills training pathway via its Professional Development Skills Center.
-Aimed at improving collaboration, problem-solving, time management, and empathy, the program responds to rising workforce demands.
-Citing the World Economic Forum's 2023 report, the university emphasizes the growing importance of resilience, agility, and lifelong learning to help professionals navigate today’s evolving, team-based work environments.
+• In December 2024, the University of Phoenix unveiled a new soft skills training pathway through its Professional Development Skills Center, focusing on improving workplace collaboration, problem-solving, time management, and empathy in response to rising workforce demands for resilience and agility.

 Report Features Details